tofiqquadri/ngx-csv-parser/projects/ngx-csv-parser/README.md

 * delimiter: the marking factor which decides which symbol should be used to split the file.
 * Default delimiter is: `','`

-# Use the import NgKeycloakService in your component.
+# Use the import NgxCsvParser in your component.

 ```typescript
 import { Component } from '@angular/core';